-- 205 The AME has two distinct usages: - AME without Node ID: all active nodes reply with AMD and their Node ID; - AME with Node ID: the receiving node which has a matching Node ID replies with AMD and its Node ID;
+205 The AME has two distinct usages:

+- AME without Node ID: all active nodes reply with AMD and their Node ID; - AME with Node ID: the receiving node which has a matching Node ID replies with AMD and its Node ID;

-- Node ID alias validation provides a way for a node joining a segment to rapidly learn the Node IDs and Node ID aliases of the reachable nodes.
+- 210 Node ID alias validation provides a way for a node joining a segment to rapidly learn the Node IDs and Node ID aliases of the reachable nodes.
 This may be useful e.g. for a gateway that is connecting two segments that are already in operation, or a monitor node that wants to determine that all nodes have come up properly. - In general, simple or regular nodes won't need to do node alias validation.
-Those nodes don't need to keep track of the Node ID to alias mapping, because they simply respond to frames they receive that contain an alias.
+Those nodes don't need to keep track of the Node ID to alias mapping, because they simply respond to frames they receive that 215 contain an alias.
 They just work with the alias itself.
-They also don't need to track other nodes' state, etc - In order to acquire the map between CAN aliases and node IDs, a gateway needs to be able to send a CAN frame requiring "everybody reply with your node ID".
-Much like Ethernet gateway mapping, this needs to return the node ID of just the specific CAN-attached hardware, not all the node IDs that can be reached through one or more gateways, so it needs to be a segment-specific frame defined only at the CAN level.
+They also don't need to track other nodes' state, etc needs to return the node ID of just the specific CAN-attached hardware, not all the node IDs that can be 220 reached through one or more gateways, so it needs to be a segment-specific frame defined only at the CAN level.
 It must not be a OpenLCB common message, though higher level protocols may want to provide a similar capability that spans the entire OpenLCB installation.